Thomas-George-T/IBM-Data-Science-Professional-Certification/7. Data Visualization with Python/Week 2 - Basic and Specialized Visualization Tools/Readme.md

 - Scatter plots
 - Bubble plots

-Many people are vocal about how Pie charts don't convey information correctly and believe that a Bar chart can do the same but in a more informative and effective way.
+Many Data Scientists are vocal about how Pie charts don't convey information correctly and believe that a Bar chart can do the same but in a more informative and effective way.